A dozen people apply for Gering Schools superintendent position

 “If it ain’t broke, we don’t need to fix it,” Peters said.
 “There’s always things to improve, but I think we’ve got a pretty solid school district.”

-The next superintendent will also inherit a district battling the local spread of a global pandemic.
+The next superintendent will also inherit a district battling the local spread of the coronavirus during a global pandemic.
 As of Nov.
 13, Gering Public Schools had 55 active cases of COVID-19, according to the district’s COVID-19 dashboard.

 The application deadline was Nov.
 8. Before that date, the Star-Herald previously reported that six candidates had applied for the position.
 During that time, the Nebraska Association of School Boards — who GPS hired to conduct the superintendent search — held several stakeholder meetings with groups in the community.